 Travel Route 66 Across New Mexico

-We've had the opportunity to get out on the road and explore Route 66 numerous times in Illinois, Missouri, Oklahoma, Texas, New Mexico, Arizona and California.
+We've had the opportunity to get out on the road and explore Route 66 all across New Mexico, the "Land of Enchantment".

 Present day Exit 0 from I-40 to Glenrio, on the Texas - New Mexico border

 Sitting directly on the Texas - New Mexico border at Exit 0 is the abandoned ghost town of Glenrio.
 The townsite still has noticeable traces of Route 66 and the motels and restaurants that used to thrive there before the arrival of I-40.
 Just west of Glenrio, Route 66 bridges are still visible to the alert I-40 traveler.

 Originally a railroad town, the village was renamed from Rock Island to Glenrio by the Rock Island and Pacific Railroad in 1908, and began receiving motorists driving the Ozark Trail in 1917.
 Its original structures were adobe buildings.
 The Rock Island Railroad depot closed in 1955, and the opening of Interstate 40 in 1975 further accelerated the demise of Glenrio.